simoncarrignon/mixed-transmission/README.md

 - `inst/scripts/trajPerTypes.R`

 ### `inst/extdata/`

-Small dataset mainly used for unit testing
+Small datasets mainly used for unit testing and vignettes:

  - `inst/extdata/commu_ex.RDS`:  4 communities of sizes (154,150,149,150) on a 2x2 grid
  - `inst/extdata/pool.ex.Rbin`: fake pool of neutral traits with different sex to test social learning mechanism.
 3 pools of 23, 23 and 18 indviduals.
  - `inst/extdata/pop_ex.RDS`:populaiton of 602 individual with5 neutral traits population the commu_ex before